Each Regent usually takes on a specific assignment during his/her term. Assignments may include the following:

 Social Media (optional)

-• Lead on-site social media engagement amongst attendees and volunteers.
+• Serve as lead for on-site social media engagement among attendees and volunteers.

 Volunteer, Faculty, and Staff Dinner (all sites except Northeast)

 • Book dinner reservations for volunteers, faculty, and staff on designated night.

 Please note that contracts or financial commitments must be approved by and signed for by U.S. Chamber of Commerce Foundation staff to ensure that the integrity of the Institute program budget is maintained.